dennissavchenko/Pac-man/README.md

-# Pacman
+# Pac-man

-This project is an implementation of the classic arcade game Pacman.
+This project is an implementation of the classic arcade game Pac-man.
 It follows the Model-View-Controller (MVC) architectural pattern to separate the game's logic, user interface, and control flow.
 The user interface is built using Java Swing, providing an interactive and visually appealing experience.

 ## Features